-The Master of Science degree (thesis option) requires 30 credit hours of acceptable coursework and research, completion of a satisfactory thesis, and successful oral defense of this thesis.
-A minimum of 6 (and a maximum of 12) of the 30 credit hours must be designated for supervised research, which will be in lieu of electives.
+The Master of Science degree (thesis option) requires 30 credits of acceptable coursework and research, completion of a satisfactory thesis, and successful oral defense of this thesis.
+A minimum of 6 (and a maximum of 12) of the 30 credits must be designated for supervised research, which will be in lieu of electives.
 The coursework includes the required core curriculum for the chosen specialty described above.